visionjo/pykinship/README.md

 	 3      5     4     0     name3     M

 ```
 Here we have 3 family members, as listed under the MID column (far-left).
-Each MID reads acorss its row.
+Each MID reads acorss its row

 We can see that MID1 is related to MID2 by 4->1 (Parent->Sibling), which of course can be viewed as the inverse, i.e., MID2->MID1 is 1->4.
 It can also be seen that MID1 and MID3 are Spouses of one another, i.e., 5->5.
 And so on, and so forth.